 • Assess readiness to return to work

-The processes of planning an absence from work and a return to work should be driven by the doctor in order to optimise their action plans for a safe transition back to clinical practice.
+The processes of planning an absence from work and a return to work should be driven by the doctor in order to optimise their action plan for a safe transition back into clinical practice.

 If a doctor has been away for work-related sickness or burnout, special attention should be paid to the contributing factors which led to the period of absence.
 This will involve an Occupational Health assessment to identify any working adjustments that may be required to minimise potential triggers such as on-call or night-time duties.